SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_MAR_2025/exercises/EXERCISE2/README.md

   To export Cloud Foundry resources, we use the Organization's ID.

   As we did in the previous BTP export, we will first create the JSON file.
 However, this time, we only want to export the spaces.
-To do this, run the following command:
+To achieve this, run the following command:

   ```bash
   btptf export --organization < Organization ID >  --resources spaces